 WALL OF SOUND (JIMI HENDRIX)

 Hendrix’s home is next-door to where the composer Handel lived 200 years earlier and it is said that Hendrix saw visions of Handel in the woodchip wallpaper of his flat.
-The wallpaper scores are composed of abstract marks created by rubbings of the woodchip wallpaper on to blank manuscript paper.
-Their similarity to music notation allows the viewer to imagine the sound that Hendrix’s walls might make.
+The wallpaper scores are composed of abstract marks created by graphite rubbings of the woodchip wallpaper on to blank manuscript paper.
+Their similarity to music notation encourage the viewer to imagine the sound that Hendrix’s walls might make.

-An album of interpretations of WALL OF SOUND with compositions by leading jazz musicians is currently underway.
+An album of interpretations of Wall of Sound with compositions by leading jazz musicians is currently underway.
 Footage of a track from the album, performed in Hendrix's bedroom, can be seen here:

-WALL OF SOUND won EMERGENCY 2016.
+Wall of Sound won EMERGENCY 2016.

 STATION X (BLETCHLEY PARK)

-Surfaces were lifted from the walls of the derelict buildings where the Code-breakers worked during World War 11 at Bletchley Park, prior to the buildings renovation.
+For the STATION X project surfaces were lifted from the walls of the derelict buildings where the Code-breakers worked during World War 11 at Bletchley Park, prior to the buildings renovation.
 These buildings had lain derelict for many decades awaiting repair and were hugely evocative of internationally important histories.